 At LEAP, Music plays an important part in our wider curriculum.
 It is sometimes integrated into topics, and sometimes taught to ensure the coverage of skills and knowledge.

-Through the Charanga Musical School programme the children develop their understanding, make musical judgements, apply their new learning, develop their aural memory, express themselves physically, emotionally and through discussion and create their own musical ideas.
+Through the new LEAP scheme of work the children develop their understanding, make musical judgements, apply their new learning, develop their aural memory, express themselves physically, emotionally and through discussion and create their own musical ideas.
 The wide range of core resources have been developed specifically to motivate and capture each individual’s personal interest.

 The children not only learn about music; they become musicians who are able to share and perform using their new skills.